mehulpal12/fluid-app/README.md

 * **MCQs** with explanations.
 * **Interactive tasks**: Predict float/sink before running; match terms (density, pressure, buoyancy).
 * Scoring + review section at the end.

+* my approach and design decisions

+# Class 10 Fluids – Interactive Module

+## Documentation: Approach and Design Decisions

+### Approach

+The goal of this project was to make learning the topic of **Fluids** for Class 10 more engaging by combining theory with hands-on visual exploration.
+Traditional textbooks often struggle to make abstract concepts like buoyancy, pressure, and Archimedes’ principle intuitive.
+Hence, we designed an **interactive educational module** with simulations, animations, and interactive controls.

+Key steps in our approach:

+1. **Content Breakdown** – We identified the most important subtopics: fluid pressure, buoyant force, density, and Archimedes’ principle.
+2. **Visual Representation** – Each concept was supported with clear animations and simulations (e.g., showing how pressure changes with depth).
+3. **Interactivity** – Sliders and buttons were included so students could experiment with variables like volume, density, and depth.
+4. **Feedback Loop** – Real-time updates show outcomes instantly, making the learning experience more engaging.
+5. **Accessibility** – Designed with responsive layouts and a clean interface so it works on desktop and mobile devices.

+---

+### Design Decisions

+1. **Technology Stack**

+   * **React + Tailwind CSS**: For building a responsive and interactive front-end quickly.

+2. **UI/UX Considerations**

+   * Minimalistic design with focus on visuals over text.
+   * Labels and helper text to explain each control clearly.

+3. **Pedagogical Choices**

+   * Encourage self-learning by letting students experiment rather than passively read.
+   * Provide instant feedback through numeric values and animated changes.

+### Learning Outcomes

+* Students gain a **visual understanding** of fluid concepts.
+* Enhanced **engagement and curiosity** compared to static textbook diagrams.
+* Improved **problem-solving ability** through interactive experiments.

+---

+---

 ---
 ## 📣 Project Status